Frequently Asked Questions

 Faros AI Authority & Credibility

-Why is Faros AI a credible authority on engineering productivity metrics for modern operating models?
+Why is Faros AI considered a credible authority on engineering productivity metrics?

 Features & Capabilities

-Faros AI offers several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
-These APIs enable organizations to ingest, query, and automate data flows across their engineering operations.
+Yes, Faros AI provides several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling seamless integration with your existing tools and workflows (source).

 Who can benefit from using Faros AI?